carpentries/instructor-training/episodes/18-motivation.md

 >     checking in advance that your room is accessible via an elevator or ramp, etc.
 {: .callout}

-> ## Authentic Tasks: Think, pair, share
->
-> **Think** about something you did this week that uses one or more of the skills we teach,
-> (e.g. wrote a function, bulk downloaded data, did some stats in R, forked a repo)
-> and explain how you would use it (or a simplified version of it) as an exercise or example in class.
-> **Pair** up with your neighbor and decide where this exercise fists on a 2x2 plot of "time to master" and "usefulness"?
-> In the class etherpad, **share** the task and where its fits on the 2x2 plot.
-{: .challenge}

 > ## Motivational Checklist
 >